WordPress/gutenberg/packages/compose/src/hooks/use-modified-style/README.md

 -   Type: `object`

 An object of modifier dependencies.
-The keys are the modifier portion of the BEM selector, and the values are an array of dependencies to used to enable the modifier.
+The keys are the modifier portion of the BEM selector, and the values are an array of dependencies to be used to enable the modifier.
 The modifier is enabled if every mapped dependency is truthy.

 ## Return Object